inventordave/aplib/README.md

 I have a Bison/Flex sample program I wrote, which was a simple calculator, and skeleton expression evaluator.
 I also have (not on github) a term re-writer function, so if I had enough time in front of me, I could bring all these subsystems together and we would eventually have a pretty great arbitrary-precision suite of front-end and back-end components.
 I have even written my own Lexer and Parser (in Javascript), so a modified version of the C language ("C-" ?) that supported ap (therefore arbitrary-length) numerical values !and literals! might be a fun endgame.

+Tests have been ported to "tests.c".
+Included by "ap.c", the Test Program.

 I hope my coding of this library so far hasn't been too sh^t.
 Also in there are a smattering of lightweight but useful general helper functions.
 There is a skeleton implementation of a method for processing args/switches passed to your user program on the command-line.
 It's very simple, and you would need to use the skeleton function to guide you to code the specific if-blocks for checking for a specific potential arg/switch.
 Just look at "getOptions.c" for the general idea.
 Also in that TU is a general skeleton function for pre-processing input strings for validity/safety-checking.
 It's called "sanitizeStr(...)" and is very simple, checking an input c-string char-by-char for any invalid chars (as defined by you when you implement the concrete function), and responding if it finds one.

 Dave (Lee).